Benmuiruri/ruby-web-scraper/README.md

 A simple Ruby-based web scraper designed to help developers filter through job postings on the HackerNews job board, specifically targeting Ruby and Rails jobs.

+For a walkthrough of the code, check out the [medium post](https://medium.com/@ben.muiruri13/simplify-your-job-hunt-using-a-simple-ruby-web-scraper-ace8bd1bf1fd).

 ## Table of Contents

 - [Ruby Job Scraper 🕷️](#ruby-job-scraper-️)